Deshittification, what?

 SponsorBlock

-It basically means that after installing SponsorBlock (and maybe changing a few settings), you can sit back and enjoy your videos without having to manually skip sponsors or other annoying segments.
+With SponsorBlock, you can sit back and enjoy videos without having to manually scrub past sponsors or other annoying segments like self-promotion or drawn-out end-cards.

 Download